 Cataracts are an ocular condition that occurs when the naturally clear lens of the eye becomes clouded.
 The condition is more likely to afflict those over the age of 65 and can occur in one or both eyes.
 Indications of cataracts include general blurriness of vision, sensitivity to light, especially at night while trying to drive, and progressive difficulty reading.
 However, those suffering from cataracts have the option of discussing the possibility of cataract surgery with our Dallas cataracts surgery specialists.

 Cataract surgery is an outpatient procedure designed to remove the natural lens of the eye and replace it with an artificial one.
-A local anesthesia is administered prior to the surgery, and some patients may be given a tranquilizing medication to help them relax if requested.
-Most patients report that the surgery lasts less than 20 minutes for both eyes.
+This lens is called an intraocular lens (IOL).
+Your eye doctor can help you decide which artificial lens is right for you and the type of surgery (traditional cataract surgery vs. laser cataract surgery).
+A local anesthesia is administered prior to the surgery, and some cataract patients may be given a tranquilizing medication to help them relax if requested.
+Most patients report that the surgery lasts less than 20 minutes.
 Patients are advised to arrange transportation home after the surgery rather than driving themselves.

 Recovery times are highly specific per individual patient needs and circumstances, but most people find their eyesight clearing up within a week or so of the procedure.
 You’ll be seen by your eye doctor within the next day or so, so be sure to keep a list of questions and concerns.